Last Updated on June 4, 2026

 Take a ride on Tram 28

-Taking a ride on the historic Tram 28 is on every tourist’s Lisbon itinerary.
-Probably to the dismay of the locals, as technically, it’s not a tourist tram, but a local one.
-Even though Lisbon has 5 historic lines still operating, Tram 28 is the most popular one, due to its route, that takes you through the most picturesque parts of the city.
+Taking a ride on the historic Tram 28 is on every Lisbon itinerary.
+Out of the five historic trams still in operation, this is the most popular one.
+And that is because its route happens to go through the most picturesque parts of the city.

-The popularity of the Tram 28 means, that it’s almost impossible not only to get a seat, but even to get on anywhere along the route.
-The lines to get on the already packed tram are ridiculously long.
-Even if you manage to squeeze in, I can’t imagine how that’s enjoyable.
-It’s no surprise, that Tram 28 is a favorite hang out spot for pickpockets.
+The popularity of the Tram 28 means, that it’s nearly impossible to get a seat, and even to get on anywhere along the route.
+The lines to get on the already packed tram are ridiculously long at every single stop.
+Even if you manage to squeeze onto the tram, it’s hard to imagine enjoying the ride, let alone seeing anything.
+It’s also where the pickpockets love to hang out, so be aware!

 Having said that, scoring a window seat on Tram 28 is not impossible.
-If you are determined to take the ride and check it off your Lisbon bucket list, all you need to do is catch the tram at the first or last stop.
-Since the first stop Martim Moniz happens to be in the city center, you’ll probably encounter more people there with the same brilliant idea.
-Instead, head to the last stop Campo Ourique, which is in the more residential area, and not many people bother to go there.
+If you really want to check it off your Lisbon bucket list, you can go to Campo Ourique stop, which is the very beginning (or end) of the route.
+It’s in the more residential area of Lisbon, so not a lot of people bother to go there.

 Visit Fado Museum